 Through capturing the interplay of international trade and the migrating real economy, the following article is meant to shed light on international trade socio-economic downfalls within the EU in order to serve as a window of opportunity for alleviating negative externalities of emergent risks of global trade and mass migration.
 Pursuing the greater goal of deriving recommendations how to stabilize economic markets in the 21th century in finding an optimum balance of deregulated market systems and governmental control, the following paper investigates the EU institutional and neoliberal policy framework's impact on socio-economic developments with a transitioning society (Evans 1995).
 With the current policy framework shift from national governments to EU governance in the European world, decisions in one country can impact on the interest of citizens of other societies in a complex multi-faceted way, which opens a range of unprecedented transboundary problems challenging traditional national democracy.

 Currently once-in-a-lifetime-available information on European Union trade and financial zone in the post-2008/09 World Financial Crisis but in particular the current migration crises offer a unique snapshot of the prevailing Zeitgeist to portray societal downfalls stemming from emergent risks of unbalanced trade and societal movement in the age of globalization.
-Introducing emergent risk mitigation strategies within globalized economic markets may thus - more than ever - help avert future socio-economic crises and public in open borders imbue trust and Willkommenskultur-immigration markets through improved economic market stability and societal welfare stemming from universal access to equally-shared benefits of global trade alongside building economic opportunity.
+Introducing emergent risk mitigation strategies within globalized economic markets may thus -more than ever -help avert future socio-economic crises and imbue public trust in open borders and Willkommenskultur-immigration markets through improved economic market stability and societal welfare stemming from universal access to equally-shared benefits of global trade alongside building economic opportunity.

-II.
-European Union

-a) History
+3 European Union a) History

 The European Union (EU) is a socio-legaleconomic framework of 28 European member states spanning over 1,707,787 square miles.
 Comprising of a population of over 500 million inhabitants (7.3% of the world population), the EU generated a GDP of 16.584 trillion US dollars in 2012, constituting approximately 23% of the global nominal GDP (20% in purchasing power parity).
 According to the Credit Suisse Global Wealth Report 2012, the EU owns the largest net wealth in the world guided by a system of supranational independent institutions and intergovernmental policy frameworks.
-Founded after World War II by the core countries Belgium, France, Italy, Luxembourg, the Netherlands and West Germany in 1957 to overcome nationalism through economic interdependence in a European Coal and Steel Community; the EU expanded and developed into a customs union of the greater European community, which accedes new member and extends legal policy frameworks on a states constant basis based on the Copenhagen criteria including respect for democracy, human rights and the rule of law as well as a functioning market economy.
-The European Currency Euro was introduced in 2002 in 12 countries and is currently legal tender in 19 countries.
+Founded after World War II by the core countries Belgium, France, Italy, Luxembourg, the Netherlands and West Germany in 1957 to overcome nationalism through economic interdependence in a European Coal and Steel Community; the EU expanded and developed into a customs union of the greater European community, which accedes new member states and extends legal policy frameworks on a constant basis based on the Copenhagen criteriaincluding respect for democracy, human rights and the rule of law as well as a functioning market economy.